 Our KPMG Food Assurance team is a dedicated cross-functional team of experts which helps food organisations with supply chain governance.
 The team brings together a wide range of disciplines including technologists, sustainability practitioners, legal professionals, customs and taxation specialists and assurance professionals to help food organisations to enhance supply chain governance.

 In a time where there is so much flux, we want to help you for what's next.
-Contact David Meagher, KPMG Head of Food and Agribusiness to speak about how we can support you through these uncertain times.
+Contact Tom McEvoy, KPMG Head of Food and Agribusiness to speak about how we can support you through these uncertain times.